BIBI78/NewDiceGame/README.md

 * The changing die face image (In the JS code , it is the spin function)idea came from [YouTube](https://www.youtube.com/watch?v=B17NC5DD-dA&t=883s) ![examplep1](assets/images/spinfunction.png)
 * The Gradient(In the CSScode it is used for the the title STREET DICE) idea came from [YouTube](https://www.youtube.com/watch?v=f3mwKLXpOLk) as well.
 * The layout CSS I got the inspiration from the STREET FIGHTER game and page like [THIS](https://codepen.io/jkneb/pen/DRWdGg) & [THIS](https://dev.to/annlin/build-a-cool-thing-street-fighter-website-16j)
+* I got the outline for the testing individual pages from a Gitpod repo my mentor shared with me [HERE](https://github.com/kera-cudmore/TheQuizArms)

 ## Media
 * All images came from Google.